-Editorial: It was from 2000 that the combination of laser applications with flexible ureteroscopy and retrograde intrarenal surgery (RIRS) applications has improved a lot.
-Nowadays, it is possible to effectively accomplish RIRS operations on upper urinary system stones by using devices that yield high-quality images due to developments of digital technology as well as increased deflection ability (1).
+Editorial: It was in 2000 that the combination of laser applications with flexible ureteroscopy and retrograde intrarenal surgery (RIRS) applications improved a lot.
+Nowadays, it is possible to effectively accomplish RIRS operations on upper urinary system stones by using devices that yield high-quality images due to developments in digital technology and increased deflection ability (1).
 Despite the huge benefits of RIRS, ureteral access sheaths (UAS) that are produced in different diameters ranging between 9.5 and 14 Fr and lengths between 13 and 55 cm can bring some difficulty in the ureter and some uneasiness for the patient.
-Ureteral access implements include access sheaths, wires, and dilators which are both under debate and upgrading.
+Ureteral access implements include access sheaths, wires, and dilators under debate and upgrading.
 The safety, effectiveness, and limitations of lithotrites continue to be refined.
 Stone retrieval devices are moving to be miniaturized, and their cost-effectiveness is at issue (2).

 One suggestion to cease such problems of UAS is using the Alpha-blockers.
 Alpha-blockers (α-blockers) are a class of pharmacological agents that act as antagonists on α-adrenergic receptors (α-adrenoceptors) (3).
-Generally, α-blockers are taken into account arterial blood pressure and central vasomotor control in the autonomic nervous system (4).
-There are some recent suggestions over the benefit of α-blockers to facilitate UAS placement.
-It is suggested that alpha-blockers raise the spontaneous route of ureteral stones and resulted in the reduction of the severity and frequency of pain, which is more evident in distal ureteral stones.
-The European association of urology (EAU) Urolithiasis Guidelines Panel on Interventional Treatment for Urolithiasis suggested α-blockers (5).
+Generally, α-blockers take arterial blood pressure and central vasomotor control in the autonomic nervous system (4).
+Some recent suggestions over the benefit of α-blockers to facilitate UAS placement.
+It is suggested that alpha-blockers raise the spontaneous route of ureteral stones and reduce the severity and frequency of pain, which is more evident in distal ureteral stones.
+The European association of urology (EAU) Guidelines Panel on Interventional Treatment for Urolithiasis suggested α-blockers (5).

 BN was responsible for study conception.
 FKH wrote the manuscript.

-Special thanks to Urology Research Center (URC), Tehran University of Medical Sciences (TUMS), Tehran, Iran.
+Special thanks to the Urology Research Center (URC), Tehran University of Medical Sciences (TUMS), Tehran, Iran.

 Conflict of interest